What is Software Metering?

 Active usage time | Time with application in focus (foreground) | Distinguishes active use from background processes |

-Last used date | Most recent execution | Identifies candidates for reclamation |
+Last-used date | Most recent execution | Identifies candidates for reclamation |

-User count | Unique users who launched the application | Determines actual license requirement |
+User count | Unique users who launched the application | Determines actual licence requirement |

-Peak concurrent | Maximum simultaneous users | Critical for concurrent license compliance |
+Peak concurrent | Maximum simultaneous users | Critical for concurrent-licence compliance |

-Metering Workflow
+Metering workflow

-Software Metering vs. Software Inventory
+Software Metering vs Software Inventory

 Understanding the distinction between inventory and metering is essential for effective Software Asset Management.